Personal Injury Law Blog

 Communicate with the team

 Regular safety meetings are crucial to maintaining an injury-free environment on construction sites.
 Each job site is unique and some aspects will be different based on the location of the project.
-Keeping supervisors and crew updated about the specifics of each location will cut back on injuries and accidents.
+Keeping supervisors and crew updated about the specifics of each location will cut back on injuries and construction accidents.
 These meetings are also a good opportunity to go over standard protocols to keep them at the forefront of everyone’s mind.

 Wear the proper gear